louaimabr/Risk-Transmission-/README.md

 # Risk Transmission Analysis in G7 Financial Markets
+Initially, this project aimed to analyze **risk transmission dynamics** between different sectors (e.g., Tech, Healthcare, Housing).
+However, to simplify the initial scope, we began by focusing on the financial markets of **G7 countries**.
+This provided a solid foundation for understanding inter-market dependencies before expanding to sector-specific analysis.

 ## Purpose
 This project analyzes **risk transmission dynamics** between the financial markets of G7 countries.
 By leveraging **Granger causality tests**, it identifies:
 - **Risk Transmitters**: Markets that influence others.
 - **Risk Absorbers**: Markets heavily influenced by others.

-The project visualizes these relationships as a **directed graph**, allowing for a better understanding of inter-market dependencies.
+The project visualizes these relationships as a directed graph, allowing for a better understanding of inter-market dependencies.
+Additionally, it provides rankings for each country based on cumulative F-statistics for both risk absorption and transmission.
 ---

 ## Tools and Techniques